Arowynn/100-days-of-code/log.md

 **Today's Progress**: Lectures 66-70, 72-74, Bootstrap basics, forms and inputs, grid system

 **Thoughts** This is where I need the most work done on my tribute page so I skipped ahead in the lectures to study this for now.
 When I originally posted my tribute page I had a lot of encouragement and support .... not so much constructive critisism.
 Which I thought I would get more of.
-Like "You could change this line to something else"  or  "I see you have a line that's unnecessary" but that never happened.
-I don't think people looked at my actual code, haha.
+For example: "You could change this line to something else"  or  "I see you have a line that's unnecessary" but that never happened.
+I don't think people looked at my actual code.
 I'm seeing some HUGE flaws now that I have jumped into Bootstrap.
-Why didn't anyone tell me the code was really not that great? haha - I suppose they wanted to be nice.
+Why didn't anyone tell me the code was just ok? - I suppose they wanted to be nice.

 **Link(s) to work**:  <a href="https://codepen.io/Arowynn/pen/NaGjYW" target="_blank"> Selena Tribute Page 2 (forked)</a>